medavox/articles/Musicollab.md

 ## Your Turn

-You have 7 days from being nominated to take an action and then nominate the next player, or you miss your turn and the previous player gets to nominate someone else (you can still be nominated again later).
+You have 7 days from being nominated to take an action and then nominate the next player, or you miss your turn and the previous player gets to nominate someone else (you can still be nominated again later, unless you ask not to be).

 You can ask to be nominated, but it *is* the current player's choice.

+You can ask *not* to be nominated again.

 ### Action